 This paper adds to a very recent body of work on verified automatic differentiation.
-In the first order setting, there are recent accounts based on denotational semantics in manifolds~\cite{fong2019backprop, lee2020correctness} and based on synthetic differential geometry~\cite{gallagher-sdg}, work making a categorical abstraction~\cite{rev-deriv-cat2020} and work connecting operational semantics with denotational semantics~\cite{abadi-plotkin2020,plotkin-invited-talk}, as well as work focussing on how to correctly differentiate programs that operate on tensors~\cite{bernstein2020differentiating} and programs that make use of quantum computing~\cite{zhu2020principles}.
-Recently there has also been significant progress at higher types.
-The work of Brunel et al.~\cite{brunel2019backpropagation} and Mazza and Pagani~\cite{mazza2020automatic} give formal correctness proofs for reverse-mode derivatives on a linear $\lambda$-calculus with a particular operational semantics.
-The work of Barthe et al.~\cite{bcdg-open-logical-relations} provides a general discussion of some new syntactic logical relations arguments including one very similar to our syntactic proof of Theorem~\ref{thm:fwd-cor-basic}.
-Sherman et al.~\cite{sherman2020lambda_s} discuss a differential programming technique that works at higher types, based on exact real arithmetic and relate it to a computable semantics.
+In the first-order setting, there are recent accounts based on denotational semantics in manifolds~\cite{fong2019backprop, lee2020correctness} and on synthetic differential geometry~\cite{gallagher-sdg}, work on categorical abstractions~\cite{rev-deriv-cat2020}, and work connecting operational semantics with denotational semantics~\cite{abadi-plotkin2020,plotkin-invited-talk}, as well as work focusing on how to correctly differentiate programs that operate on tensors~\cite{bernstein2020differentiating} and programs that use quantum computing~\cite{zhu2020principles}.
+Recently, there has also been significant progress at higher types.
+Brunel et al.~\cite{brunel2019backpropagation} and Mazza and Pagani~\cite{mazza2020automatic} give formal correctness proofs for reverse-mode derivatives on a linear $\lambda$-calculus with a particular operational semantics.
+The work of Barthe et al.~\cite{bcdg-open-logical-relations} provides a general discussion of some new syntactic logical relations arguments, including one very similar to our syntactic proof of Theorem~\ref{thm:fwd-cor-basic}.
+Sherman et al.~\cite{sherman2020lambda_s} discuss a differential programming technique that works at higher types, based on exact real arithmetic, and relate it to a computable semantics.
 We understand that the authors of~\cite{gallagher-sdg} are working on higher types.
-V\'ak\'ar~\cite{vakar2021reverse,vakar2021chad,lucatelli2021chad} phrase and prove correct a reverse mode AD technique on a higher order language based on a similar gluing technique.
+V\'ak\'ar~\cite{vakar2021reverse,vakar2021chad,lucatelli2021chad} formulates and proves correct a reverse-mode AD technique on a higher-order language based on a similar gluing technique.
 V\'ak\'ar~\cite{vakar2020denotational} extends a standard $\lambda$-calculus with type recursion, and proves correct a forward-mode AD on such a higher-order language, also using a gluing argument.